 ABOUT THE AUTHOR

 Debate gave me confidence, analytical rigor, and empathy—particularly the hard kind, where you have to genuinely consider viewpoints you disagree with.
-I use those skills every single day.John Thomas Connor
+I use those skills every single day.John Connor

 JOIN THE CONVERSATION